Torricelli's law: Experimental verification: Spouting can experiment

 Experiment to determine the trajectory of an outflowing jet: Vertical rods are adjusted so they are nearly touching the jet.
 After the experiment the distance between a horizontal line and the location of the jet can be measured by the length adjustments of the rods.

-Every physical theory must be verified by experiments.
+Every physical law must be verified by experiments.
 The spouting can experiment consists of a cylindrical vessel filled up with water and with several holes in different heights.
 It is designed to show that in a liquid with an open surface, pressure increases with depth.
 The fluid exit velocity is greater further down the vessel.

 The outflowing jet forms a downward parabola where every parabola reaches farther out the larger the distance between the orifice and the surface is.
 The shape of the parabola $y(x)$ is only dependent on the outflow velocity and can be determined from the fact that every molecule of the liquid forms a ballistic trajectory (see projectile motion) where the initial velocity is the outflow velocity $v_A$: